codemerything/starsearch/README.md

 ![Preview of Starsearch](https://github.com/mmnldm/starsearch/blob/master/public/landing%20page.jpeg)

 ## 🙏🏾 Support
 If you like the idea behind this project.
-Don't forget to star🌟
+Don't forget to star it🌟